Majestic Broughty Castle

 Gray was a supporter of the English and during the battles across the border in1547, the castle was surrendered to them.
 The English immediately started the work of reinforcing the rather weak defenses of the castle.
 In 1550 the French - who were supporting the Scots against their common enemy the English - with the Scots captured a secondary castle in the area that was also held by the English.
 Broughty Castle surrendered the next day.
 The damage was repaired and the Grays returned to the castle and lived in relative peace for another hundred years.

 The Gray family sold Broughty Castle in 1666 after which it ceased to be in the limelight.
 It gradually became more dilapidated over the next two hundred years and was in ruins when it was bought by the War Office in1861.
 It was rebuilt as close as possible to the way it originally was as a part of the Crimean War effort.
 The castle was used by the military until 1932.
-The war years 1939 to1949 again were times when Broughty Castle was used by the army.
+The war years 1939 to 1949 again were times when Broughty Castle was used by the army.
 Recent years since 1969 has seen it being used as a museum of local history and war relics that is conducted by the Dundee Council.
-The structure of the castle itself is in the care of Historic Scotland and the castle makes for a great tourist attraction.
+Broughty Castle is under the jurisdiction of Historic Scotland and cared for by Leisure and Culture Dundee, a Scottish Charitable Incorporated Organisation.